-National study finds nurse practitioners vital to providing hands-on care for residents in long-term care facilitiesMay 4th, 2012 in Health /
+National study finds nurse practitioners vital to providing hands-on care for residents in long-term care facilitiesMay 4, 2012 in Medicine & Health / Health

 A national study led by researchers from Ryerson University and Dalhousie University found that nurse practitioners play a vital role in providing rapid access to health care for residents living in long-term care settings, such as nursing homes and homes for the aged.